-There are approximately 125 (mainly small scale) projects over approximately 750 acres proposed for construction during January 2018 -December 2020 on Fort Drum that may result in the loss of roosting or foraging habitat.
-Approximately 100 projects covering 300 acres will be concentrated in the Cantonment Area and the area surrounding Wheeler-Sack Army Airfield (WSAAF), and the remaining 25 are in the Training Area covering approximately 450 acres.
-All projects are subject to funding, mission priorities, and other factors, and although 125 are proposed, it is unknown how many will actually be constructed.
+There are approximately 260 (mainly small scale) projects over approximately 850 acres proposed for construction during January 2021- December 2023 on Fort Drum that may result in some loss of roosting or foraging habitat.
+Approximately 140 projects covering 500 acres may be concentrated in the Cantonment Area and the area surrounding Wheeler-Sack Army Airfield (WSAAF), and the remaining approximately 120 would be in the Training Area covering approximately 350 acres.
+Although the overall number of projects may be higher from what was analyzed for 2018-2020, these numbers and acreage are similar to what other previous BAs have identified.
+All projects are subject to funding, mission priorities, and other factors, and although 260 are proposed, it is unknown how many will actually be constructed (see proposed and actual tables 2.1 and 2.3 and description in 2.1.1.1 below) or where.
 As long as the scope is not greater than discussed here, no further coordination is needed beyond annual reporting.

-Given the total proposed impact, Fort Drum considers that the Conservation Measures presented in the previous versions of the BAs (2009-2017) for construction are still appropriate.
+Given the total proposed impact, Fort Drum considers that the Conservation Measures developed and presented in the previous versions of the BAs (2009-2020) for construction are still appropriate.